neon-bindings/rfcs/text/0000-result-ext-trait.md

 This feature would allow developers using Neon to call functions from `std` or third party libraries which return `Result`, and properly handle errors which may occur by converting these to `NeonResult` without needing to write their own boilerplate code, or repetitive code in function bodies.

-Currently, developers using Neon with non-Neon `Result`-returning functions either have to implement a similar trait themselves, or write something like the following on a line-by-line basis, which is rather terse:
+Currently, developers using Neon with non-Neon `Result`-returning functions either have to implement a similar trait themselves, or write something like the following on a line-by-line basis, which is rather verbose:

 ```rust
 do_something().or_else(|e| cx.throw_error(e.to_string()))?